 Verdict: Should You Go For Dashlane?

 We love Dashlane.
-It’s the finest password manager we’ve had the pleasure of reviewing, and it truly is a joy to use.
+It’s one of the finest password managers we’ve had the pleasure of reviewing, and it truly is a joy to use.

 The UI is simple and beautifully done.
 It’s intuitive and easy to learn to use so new users won’t be too intimidated by the software.
 The onboarding process is hands down the best one we’ve experienced so far.
 It basically does everything for us while acting as a neat little tutorial.